Standard Operating Procedures for NRC's Research Ethics Board

 NRC publishes the names and affiliations of the members of the NRC-REB on the NRC web site.

-3.0 NRC IRAP HE ITAs and Portfolio Human Ethics Advisors
+3.0 NRC IRAP HE ITAs and Research Centre Human Ethics Advisors

 NRC-IRAP may appoint HE ITAs to meet operational requirements.
 These persons, who normally undertake this role in addition to other duties, provide support to their NRC-IRAP colleagues, advise NRC-IRAP clients, and act as a liaison between their program and the NRC-REB.